You Can Train Your Stress Response Like a Muscle

 The violinist who plays pieces slightly beyond their current skill.
 The surgeon who trains on progressively harder simulations.
 The programmer who tackles problems just past what they can comfortably solve.
 Each session is a controlled dose of performance stress.
 Each recovery builds tolerance for the next dose.

-Sian Beilock at Dartmouth (formerly University of Chicago) tested this directly.
-She found that simulating high-pressure conditions during practice significantly reduced performance degradation under real pressure.
-Students who practiced math problems under time pressure, or wrote about their test anxiety before an exam, or performed in front of small audiences before performing for large ones, all showed less choking when the stakes were real.
+Sian Beilock at Dartmouth tested this directly.
+Students who practiced math problems under time pressure, wrote about their test anxiety before an exam, or performed in front of small audiences before large ones all showed less choking when the stakes were real.

 The mechanism connects to what Alison Brooks at Harvard found in her 2014 research.
 People told to reappraise anxiety as excitement before a stressful performance did measurably better than people told to calm down.
 The stress inoculation framework explains why.
 If you've practiced performing while stressed, your brain has evidence that stress and performance can coexist.
 The arousal signal doesn't trigger a shutdown.
 It triggers a familiar pattern.

 Jeremy Jamieson at the University of Rochester showed the same thing with standardized tests.
-Students taught to view their stress arousal as helpful (increased heart rate means more oxygen to the brain, sweaty palms mean the body is preparing) scored higher on the GRE than students given no reappraisal instruction.
-Their cardiovascular profiles shifted from threat (vasoconstriction, higher vascular resistance) to challenge (vasodilation, increased cardiac output).
+Students taught to view their stress arousal as helpful scored higher on the GRE.
+Their cardiovascular profiles shifted from threat to challenge.
 Same stressor.
 Different biological response.
 Because the interpretation changed.

 Beyond the Military

 Cold exposure.
 Fasting.
 High-intensity exercise.
 Difficult conversations.
 Public speaking.
-They all follow the same curve.
+Same curve.
 The thing that's uncomfortable in the short term builds capacity in the long term.
 Not because suffering is noble.
 Because your biology is adaptive.

 The Dose Matters

-The Yerkes-Dodson law, published in 1908, established what anyone who's ever crammed for an exam intuitively knows: some stress helps performance, too much destroys it.
+The Yerkes-Dodson law, published in 1908, established something anyone who's ever crammed for an exam already knows.
+Some stress helps performance, too much destroys it.
 The relationship is an inverted U. Too little arousal and you're bored, disengaged, sloppy.
 Too much and you're panicked, rigid, choking.
 The peak is in the middle.

 That expansion is the whole point of stress inoculation.
 You're not trying to eliminate the stress response.
 You're widening the window in which your stress response enhances rather than degrades performance.

-I think about this with my own work.
 Writing code under a tight deadline used to shut me down.
-The pressure would trigger anxiety, the anxiety would fragment my attention, and the fragmented attention would produce worse code, which would increase the pressure.
+Pressure triggered anxiety, anxiety fragmented attention, worse code increased the pressure.
 A doom loop.

 What changed wasn't removing the deadlines.
-It was accumulating enough experience of performing under deadline pressure that my brain stopped treating it as a threat.
+It was accumulating enough reps performing under deadline pressure that my brain stopped treating it as a threat.
 The arousal still shows up.
 My heart rate still increases when a deploy needs to happen fast.
-But now that signal maps to "focus mode" instead of "panic mode."
+But now that signal maps to focus mode instead of panic mode.
 Same hardware.
 Different trained response.

 That's not positive thinking.
 That's accumulated biological evidence, stored in your nervous system, available on demand.